 - High resolution – In order for a journalist to use your photos, they need to be a good size and quality.
 The photos should ideally be over 1MB in size.

 - Take a range of photos – try and get a variety of different photos.
 A mixture of action shots or posed group shots.

 - Good lighting – try and take photos in places where there is good lighting.
 This will improve the quality of the photos and make them much clearer.

 - Portrait and landscape – remember to take photos both portrait and landscape to send to the newspaper.

 Kick-start your fundraising

-Order or download your free fundraising pack for fundraising guidance, plus materials and goodies.
+Order or download your free fundraising pack for guidance, donation forms and inspiring fundraising materials.